Article at a Glance:

 - North Carolina

-For years, meth use has been an issue in the Midwestern United States.
-According to a 2014 report by the Missouri State Highway Patrol, meth seizures were most prevalent in the following states in 2013:
+According to the 2014 MSHP report, meth seizures were most prevalent in the following states in 2013:

 - North Carolina